 Milford Sound or Doubtful Sound Overnight Cruise?

 While we recommend Milford Sound for casual visitors, we strongly recommend the Doubtful Sounds cruise for those looking for an overnight cruise.
+Having done an overnight cruise at both Milford and Doubtful Sounds, the latter was easily our favourite.

 The Doubtful Sounds cruise is a constant adventure.
 It never stopped moving throughout the day!
 We were continuously ducking in and out of different channels and offering a lot of diverse views.